Terms of Use

 Definitions

-- Platform: Our logged‑in web application and related tools and services.
+- Platform: Our logged-in web application and related tools, services, and messaging channels.

 - Site: Our public website at remedylegal.ai (and sub-domains).